 Santa Fe Christian will rise to the challenge of the 2020-21 school year in a way that fully embraces our commitment to outstanding personalized education, intentional mentorship, and building passionate leaders for Christ.
 At the same time, the health and safety of our beloved community is paramount.

-As we head back to school, SFC is prepared with effective health and safety protocols, high-quality teaching and learning models, innovative technology, and a rich student life experience.
+SFC is prepared with effective health and safety protocols, high-quality teaching and learning models, innovative technology, and a rich student life experience.
 Being nimble is something we have all become accustomed to over the past several months; we are well aware that the San Diego County Health Department regulations in place today may change tomorrow.

 SFC is diligently putting the Return to School plan in place.
 We are following the San Diego Health Department guidelines which include the daily monitoring of students and employee symptoms.
 Some of the most common questions are answered below.